Small house-museums of Georgia. John (Malkhaz) Shalikashvili Museum.

 Address: Gurjaani, Shalikashvili Brothers Street

-John (Malkhaz) Shalikashvili Museum in Gurjaani functions in the house built in 1830.
-In 2001, Otar and John Shalikashvili brothers were also present at the opening of the museum.
+The John (Malkhaz) Shalikashvili Museum in Gurjaani operates in a house built in 1830.
+In 2001, the Shalikashvili brothers Otar and John were present at the opening of the museum.

-John Malkhaz David Shalikashvili was a U.S. Army general from 1993-1997. - He was the Chairman of the Joint Chiefs of Staff of the U.S. Armed Forces from 1993 to 1997.
-He was born into the family of Dmitry Shalikashvili, who in 1918-1921 served in the army of independent Georgia with the rank of lieutenant colonel.
-After the occupation of Georgia by the Bolshevik Russia, Dmitry and his wife sought refuge in Poland, where they had three sons - Otar, Malkhaz and Gayle.
-In World War II, Dmitri fought alongside the Germans in a Georgian brigade to liberate Georgia from the Bolsheviks.
-His military unit then fell into British hands, and he spent the rest of the war in a POW camp.
+John Malkhaz David Shalikashvili was a United States Army general and Chairman of the Joint Chiefs of Staff of the United States Armed Forces from 1993 to 1997.
+He was born into the family of Dimitri Shalikashvili, who served in the army of independent Georgia in 1918-1921 as a lieutenant colonel.
+After the occupation of Georgia by Bolshevik Russia, Dimitri and his wife found refuge in Poland, where they had three sons – Otar, Malkhaz and Gail.
+During World War II, Dimitri fought with the Germans in the Georgian Brigade to liberate Georgia from the Bolsheviks.
+Then his military unit fell into the hands of the British, and he spent the rest of the war in a prisoner of war camp.

-In 1952 the Shalikashvili family moved to the U.S. and settled in Peoria, Illinois.
+In 1952, the Shalikashvili family moved to the United States and settled in Peoria, Illinois.
 In Peoria, Malkhaz graduated from high school.
-In June 1958, he received his bachelor's degree in mechanical engineering from Bradley University.
+In June 1958, he received a bachelor's degree in mechanical engineering from Bradley University.
 In May 1958, the Shalikashvili family received American citizenship.
-Next, Malkhaz volunteered for service in the U.S. Army, where his military career began.
-On October 25, 1993, by the decision of President Bill Clinton, General John Malkhaz Shalikashvili was appointed Chairman of the Joint Chiefs of Staff of the U.S. Armed Forces.
-In September 1997, after 38 years of service in the U.S. Army, General Shalikashvili resigned at his own request.
+Malkhaz then voluntarily enlisted in the US Army, where his military career began.
+On October 25, 1993, by decision of President Bill Clinton, General John Malkhaz Shalikashvili was appointed Chairman of the Joint Chiefs of Staff of the US Armed Forces.
+In September 1997, after 38 years of service in the US Army, General Shalikashvili resigned of his own free will.

 Shalikashvili was a professor at Stanford University, where he worked at the Center for International Security and Cooperation.